pewty-fr/schwifty-public/README.md

 ## Getting Started

 Schwifty is running entirely in your browser.
-All your data stay in browser and in your Kubernetes clusters.
+All your data stays in browser and in your Kubernetes clusters.

 <img src="image/schwifty-network.drawio.png" alt="schwifty-network" width="600" >